SadDevastator/mkproj/README.md

 License
 -------

-This repository includes simple user scripts and templates for personal use.
+This project is licensed under the MIT License — see the `LICENSE` file for details.